pheymann/typedapi/docs/ApiDefinition.md

 This translates to `GET /` returning some `A`.

 ### Methods
-So far TypedApi supports the following methods:
+So far Typedapi supports the following methods:

 ```Scala
 := :> Get[A]